Soccer-Chelsea ease past Tottenham into League Cup final | Sports-Games

 Chelsea beat London rivals Tottenham Hotspur 1-0 thanks to Antonio Rudiger's first-half goal to complete an emphatic 3-0 aggregate triumph in the League Cup semi-final on Wednesday.
 Leading 2-0 from last week's one-sided first leg at Stamford Bridge, defender Rudiger gave Tottenham a mountain to climb when he bundled home from Mason Mount's corner in the 18th minute.

-Chelsea beat London rivals Tottenham Hotspur 1-0 thanks to Antonio Rudiger's first-half goal to complete an emphatic 3-0 aggregate triumph in the League Cup semi-final on Wednesday.

-Leading 2-0 from last week's one-sided first leg at Stamford Bridge, defender Rudiger gave Tottenham a mountain to climb when he bundled home from Mason Mount's corner in the 18th minute.
-Tottenham battled hard in search of a route back into the tie but it was not to be their night as two penalties awarded either side of halftime by Andre Mariner were both overturned after VAR interventions.
+Tottenham battled hard in search of a route back into the tie but it was not to be their night as two penalties awarded either side of halftime by Andre Marriner were both overturned after VAR interventions.
+To rub salt into their wounds Harry Kane also had a goal ruled out for offside after yet another VAR check.

+Chelsea, who face Manchester City in the Premier League on Saturday, eased off in the second half but were comfortable enough and will try to win the League Cup for a sixth time in the final against Liverpool or Arsenal.
 Liverpool host Arsenal in the first leg of their semi-final on Thursday.

+Tottenham's fans were in full voice in the early stages, still believing in a repeat of the night 20 years ago when their team crushed Chelsea 5-1 in the League Cup semi-final second leg having lost the opener 2-1.
+But Thomas Tuchel's Chelsea side are far more robust than Claudio Ranieri's version and after settling into their rhythm the gulf in class acknowledged by Spurs manager Antonio Conte last week was evident again.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)